-Pursuant to section 773(a) of the Act and 19 CFR 351.414(c)(1) and (d), in order to determine whether LGE's sales of LRWs from Korea to the United States were made at less than NV, the
+Pursuant to section 773(a) of the Act and 19 CFR 351.414(c)(1) and (d), in order to determine whether LGE's sales of LRWs from Korea to the United States were made at less than NV,

-9 "Payment system electronics" denotes a circuit board designed to receive signals from a payment acceptance device and to display payment amount, selected settings, and cycle status.
+"Payment system electronics" denotes a circuit board designed to receive signals from a payment acceptance device and to display payment amount, selected settings, and cycle status.
 Such electronics also capture cycles and payment history and provide for transmission to a reader.

-10 A "security fastener" is a screw with a non-standard head that requires a non-standard driver.
+A "security fastener" is a screw with a non-standard head that requires a non-standard driver.
 Examples include those with a pin in the center of the head as a "center pin reject" feature to prevent standard Allen wrenches or Torx drivers from working.

-11 "Normal operation" refers to the operating mode(s) available to end users (i.e., not a mode designed for testing or repair by a technician).
+&lt;sup>13 "Normal operation" refers to the operating mode(s) available to end users (i.e., not a mode designed for testing or repair by a technician).

-Department compared the export price (EP) and constructed export price (CEP) to NV, as described in the "EP and CEP" and "NV" sections of this memorandum.
+Commerce compared the export price (EP) and constructed export price (CEP) to NV, as described in the "Export Price and Constructed Export Price" and "Normal Value" sections of this memorandum.